Flex D'Paper: 2012–2016: Eviction Notice Mixtape and other recordings

 During an interview with Hot 100.9 fm in Uganda, Flex D'Paper explained how he got his name from being flexible because of the different styles of music that he can write as well as ghostwrite for other artists, while Paper comes from being motivated to get the money, and change his environment for the better.

-It's on the same interview that he says, he gets his influence from Jay Z, BIG, Nas and more.
+It's on the same interview that he says, he gets his influence from Jay Z, The Notorious B.I.G., Nas and more.

 Together with the group, they performed at many High school occasions and later went ahead to release a joint mixtape in 2013, with Ugandan chart topping singles like "Shutting Down Towns" featuring Martha Smallz produced by Aethan, a top hip hop producer in Uganda. and "Follow Me" featuring Allan Toniks.

-In 2013, Flex D’Paper went ahead to do solo music, and followed it up with the hit "More" featuring Kemishan.
+In 2013, Flex D'Paper went ahead to do solo music, and followed it up with the hit "More" featuring Kemishan.
 Produced by Baru.
-He put out only one single as he completed work on his yet to be released album, The Kampala Boy.

 In 2014, he released the single "Leader" with Sheila Wya which premiered on Bryan Mckenzie's Weekly top twenty countdown, on Radiocity. a popular radio and TV personality in Uganda.
 It was also played and featured on Mister Deejay's SNMS show, another popular radio personality in Uganda.

 Flex D'Paper released the video to "Leader" in 2015, a song that went ahead to make it to most countdowns in Uganda and East Africa as well.

 In 2015, Flex D'Paper was invited by the United States Embassy in Kampala, Uganda to rap and perform alongside the Next Level group while in Kampala, An initiative of the US State Dept & UNC Music Department to send artists around the world to use hip-hop as a tool for cultural diplomacy & conflict resolution.